aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

 COAST is an open-source infrastructure as code deployment solution that integrates with Amazon Managed Grafana to provide customers with cost intelligence and optimization dashboards.
 COAST helps customers analyze and optimize their cloud costs by providing them with customizable dashboards on the Grafana open-source analytics and monitoring application they are already familiar with.
 With COAST, customers can gain full visibility and control over their cloud costs, ensuring that they are optimizing their spend and maximizing their ROI.

+###### Advantages of COAST
+- If you are already using Grafana for monitoring application metrics, you will be familiar with the tool inferface.
+- COAST will integrate nicely with your existing Grafana dashboards.
+- COAST has support for filtering by AWS account, service and AWS tags.
+- COAST may be installed at the AWS Management Account (payer) or in a single linked account with [member CUR](https://aws.amazon.com/about-aws/whats-new/2020/12/cost-and-usage-report-now-available-to-member-linked-accounts/).
-COAST deploys the FinOps dashboard with a CloudFormation template in under 5 minutes, and additional dashboards may be added with Grafana's easy one click [import](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#export-and-import-dashboards).
+- COAST deploys the Executive dashboard with a CloudFormation template in under 5 minutes, and [additional dashboards](https://github.com/aws-samples/COAST/tree/main/grafana_dashboards) may be added with Grafana's easy one click [import](https://grafana.com/docs/grafana/latest/dashboards/manage-dashboards/#export-and-import-dashboards).

 ## Pre-requisites

 - AWS IAM Identity Center - [Amazon Managed Grafana requires authentication](https://docs.aws.amazon.com/grafana/latest/userguide/authentication-in-AMG.html).
 Our CloudFormation template configures the Grafana workspace with [AWS SSO](https://docs.aws.amazon.com/singlesignon/latest/userguide/getting-started.html).

 ## Suggested Configuration
-The COAST CloudFormation deployment template supports both deploying with an existing [[Cost and Usage Report (CUR)]](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html) or creating a new one if none exists.
+The COAST CloudFormation deployment template supports both deploying with an existing [Cost and Usage Report (CUR)](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html) or creating a new one if none exists.
 For immediate utilization of the COAST dashboard, it is recommended to have an already enabled Cost and Usage Report (CUR).
 If CUR is enabled during COAST deployment, dashboards may not display data for approximately 24 hours, and historical data will be unavailable unless a backfill is requested from AWS.

 ## Cloud Formation Template Deployment